Trust and privacy

 What happens to the file

-• The route uses honest layout presets instead of pretending one generic size fits every social destination.
+• The page uses layout presets instead of treating one generic size as a fit for every social destination.

 Quick flow